Center Stage

 Since 2012, Center Stage has

-• visited 101 communities in 37 U.S. states and Washington, DC
+• traveled to 118 communities in 42 states and Washington, DC

 Center Stage is a public diplomacy initiative of the U.S. Department of State's Bureau of Educational and Cultural Affairs with funding provided by the U.S. government.
 It is administered by the New England Foundation for the Arts with general management by Lisa Booth Management, Inc.